iProov/ios/README.md

 Carthage 0.37.0 now supports building XCFrameworks.
 Unfortunately, however, pre-built binary XCFrameworks such as iProov [are still not supported properly](https://github.com/Carthage/Carthage/issues/3103).

-Therefore, this guide will then explain how to build Socket.IO (and its dependency, Starscream) as XCFrameworks using Carthage, and then you will need to copy the pre-built iProov.xcframework into your project.
+Therefore, this guide will then explain how to build Socket.IO (and its dependency, Starscream) as XCFrameworks using Carthage, and then you will need to copy them, together with the pre-built iProov.xcframework, into your project.

 1. Add the following to your Cartfile: